lawlietmester/webextension/README.md

 # Cross-browser Firefox/Chrome webextension

 Hello!
-This project created to make united syntax for chrome/browser objects, mostly promise-based with some enchantments.
+This project created to make united syntax for chrome/browser objects, promise-based with some enchantments (callback behaviour in most cases won't work).
 So in most cases you will write one predictable code.
+Deprecated features in most cases are not supported.
+This script does not modify original browser/chrome objects.

 Keep in mind that some features like Proxy API have absolutely different realizations in FF and Chrome - so you can not write one code for them both, you need to create browser split in your code.